If you are expecting me to give you a simple number of words to answer this question, you won’t find that here.

 So when you set the scope for your article, ask yourself the following: Can I answer the question (keyword) in at least 1000 words?

 If the answer is no, chances are that the scope you chose is too small.
+And if it is too small, then make it broader or try to incorporate your topic/idea into another, bigger topic.

 Save those monster texts for later on